voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     import fiftyone as fo
     from fiftyone import ViewField as F

-    # Show samples with the most false positives first, and only include false
+    # Create a view that has samples with the most false positives first, and
-    # positive boxes in the `predictions` field
+    # only includes false positive boxes in the `predictions` field
     view = (
         dataset
         .sort_by("eval_predictions_fp", reverse=True)